Strong Woman Do Bong Soon: Are Park Bo Young And Park Hyung Sik Real-Life Lovers?

 “I really loved Park Bo Young.
 She’s that lovable.
 She really was Do Bong Soon and, because Park Bo Young truly was Do Bong Soon, I loved her.
 I wanted to love her more but unfortunately the show ended.”

 In Strong Woman Do Bong Soon, the characters played by Park Bo Young and Park Hyung Sik, fell in love at first sight.
-In real life it seems that the actors enjoyed working together, but a real-life romance doesn’t seem to be on the cards.
+In real life, it seems that the actors enjoyed working together, but a real-life romance doesn’t seem to be in the cards.

 Are you a fan of Strong Woman Do Bong Soon?
 Would you like to see Park Bo Young and Park Hyung Sik take their relationship beyond the show?
 Let us know your thoughts in the comments below.